 You can mark an SOS location.
 When a Garmin VHF radio is connected using NMEA 2000, you can select different SOS types, such as Man Overboard and Piracy.

-- 1 Hold MARK/SOS for one second.
+- 1 From the Home screen, select SOS.

 - 2 Select the SOS type.

 - 3 If necessary, select OK to navigate to the man overboard location.